msi-ris/Tutorials/rnaseq_cmd_beta.md

 The message that prints to the screen is called the "message of the day" (MOTD) and confirms that you have successfully connected to MSI systems.
 The line at the bottom of the screen is called the "prompt."
+This is where you will type commands.
+Before we start to issue commands, though, we will talk about the structure of the data on MSI servers.

 ### <a name="1.2"></a> 1.3: Directories and Files